Blood and Organ Banks

 Recent Developments

-• Blood and organ bank industry employment and average wages for nonsupervisory employees increased slightly during the first seven months of 2024, according to the US Bureau of Labor Statistics (BLS).
-Blood and organ banks increased prices slightly during the first seven months of 2024, according to the BLS.
+- Blood and organ bank industry employment and average wages for nonsupervisory employees increased slightly during the first nine months of 2024, according to the US Bureau of Labor Statistics (BLS).
+Blood and organ banks increased prices slightly during the first nine months of 2024, according to the BLS.
 The National Organ Transplant Act makes the act of buying and selling organs and tissues illegal but operators can charge fees for collecting, shipping, processing, marketing, and implanting them.

 Get A Demo